FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: graceful-restart helper supported-grace-time

-.. clicmd:: no graceful-restart helper supported-grace-time

    Supports as HELPER for configured grace period.

 .. clicmd:: graceful-restart helper planned-only

-.. clicmd:: no graceful-restart helper planned-only

    It helps to support as HELPER only for planned restarts.
 By default, it supports both planned and